Usyd disabilities information zine

 Visit the Australian Human Rights Commission website for the full definition of disability discrimination and disability rights.

 Under the Disability Discrimination Act 1992 and the Disability Standards for Education 2005, universities and training providers are obliged to ensure that students with disabilities can access and participate in university study.
-The University of Sydney’s commitment to equal opportinity of learning is set out in the Disability Inclusion Action Plan.
+The University of Sydney’s commitment to equal opportunity of learning is set out in the Disability Inclusion Action Plan.

 Despite these laws and public commitments by the University, many students with disabilities continue to experience discrimination, and for this reason prefer to not disclose their disabilities to teachers or peers.

-You have a right to submit a complaint to the University; to the NSW Anti Discrimination Board; or to the Australian Human Rights Commission.
+You have a right to submit a complaint to the University; to the NSW Anti-Discrimination Board; or to the Australian Human Rights Commission.

-We can assist you with any concerns you have, and can help you submit a complaint.
+We can assist you with any concerns you have and can help you submit a complaint.
 Contact us for advice.

 Read our complaints article for further information.

-People with Disability Australia (PWDA)
+People With Disability Australia (PWDA)

 PWDA provides information to people with disabilities and their associates, and assesses requests for advocacy support.